 It’s no secret that Japan is home to thousands of beautiful sites, culture, and exotic experiences that attracts travelers all year round.
-During winter, Japan’s landscape is covered in beautiful, pristine, white, fluffy snow that makes it look like a winter wonderland from a fairytale.
+Japan’s landscape is covered in beautiful, pristine, white, fluffy snow that makes it look like a winter wonderland from a fairytale during winter.
 During winter, Japan becomes even more spectacular as the snow brings winter festivals, unique natural phenomenons, snow sports, and serene landscapes that you wouldn’t get to experience in other parts of the year.

-Each region in Japan experience winter differently as the further north you go the colder it gets.
+Each region in Japan experiences winter differently as the further north you go, the colder it gets.
 But everywhere in Japan, your visit will guarantee a unique experience of a winter wonderland.
 So here is a list of 15 best places to visit in Japan during winter in 2019.

 Sapporo Snow Festival

 In Sapporo, Hokkaido, they celebrate the world-famous Sapporo Snow Festival.
 If you’re in Japan at the right time, you definitely must go to see the snow cultures on the streets of Sapporo.
 The festival lasts for 2 weeks in February, and teams compete to create the best ice sculpture.
 You can view ice sculptures of grand buildings and celebrity figures, plus the added lighting effects would make for a memorable winter experience.
 In 2020, the snow festival will start from February 4 to 11.

 Fun fact: the Sapporo Snow Festival started in 1950 with only 6 ice sculptures built by students; now, the festival attracts ice sculpting teams from all over the world and is visited by millions of tourists.